nlsynth/karuta/docs/usersguide.rst

 CPUs, GPUs and most of accelerators have fixed set of data types and operators for them.
 It can be inefficient if narrow data type is enough for the purpose.
 So Karuta is designed to allow arbitrary data width.

+In addition to allow arbitrary width, Karuta allows to define custom operators to variables.
+This makes it easy to implement data types like narrower/wider precision floating/fixed points or vector-ish data types like complex numbers, RGB or so on.

+* Interface to outside of the design

+Every design has some kinds of I/Os like master or slave interface of a certain bus protocol, GPIO, handshake or so on.
+Karuta supports them by annotations to a method or an array.

 ============
 Installation